repositorgan/guts/digest/summarizer/README.md

 Disclaimer:

-"_This tool assists legal review but does not replace licensed legal counsel._"
+"_Summarizer assists legal review but does not replace licensed legal counsel._"